powerapi-ng/powerapi-scala/README.md

 ## Use Cases
 PowerAPI is used in a variety of projects to address key challenges of GreenIT:
+* [GenPack](https://hal.inria.fr/hal-01403486) provides a Docker Swarm strategy to minimize the energy footprint of  Docker containers deployed in a cluster
 * [BitWatts](http://bitwatts.powerapi.org) provides process-level power estimation of applications running in virtual machines
 * [Web Energy Archive](http://webenergyarchive.com) ranks popular websites based on the energy footpring they imposes to browsers
 * [Greenspector](http://greenspector.com) optimises the power consumption of software by identifying potential energy leaks in the source code.